miojizzy/auto_ssserver/Readme.md

 > can provide all kinds of help except help. :)

----

 ## ssserver

-> to setup shadowsocket server automaticly
+> to setup shadowsocket server automaticly (pipy version)

 ### install